-Group 2 Information and Biosystems Oral 2 or 3 March examination Applicants will be notified as to the exact date and start time separately.
+Group 2 Information and Biosystems Oral 5 or 6 March examination Applicants will be notified as to the exact date and start time separately.
 Applicants must speak for approximately 10 minutes on their research (work) to date and their research goals following admission, etc.

-Group 3 Machine and Intelligence Written examinations Choose two out of 10 subjects from Mathematics A, Mathematics B and specialized subjects.
+Group 3 Machine and Intelligence Written Choose two out of 10 subjects from Mathematics A, Mathematics B and specialized examinations subjects.
 (Notify GSIS of these in advance.)
 The time at which the written examination finishes for specialized subjects will vary according to the subject chosen.
-Mathematics A 1 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 1 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 2 March 9:00-12:00 (Meeting time 8:30) Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics, quantum mechanics Oral 3 March examination Applicants will be notified of the meeting time separately.
+Mathematics A 4 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 4 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 5 March 9:00-12:00 (Meeting time 8:30) Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics and control engineering Oral 6 March examination Applicants will be notified of the meeting time separately.
 Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
 Applicants must speak for approximately 10 minutes on their research to date and their research goals after admission.
 (PC projectors can be used.)
 On the day of the examination, bring 13 copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
 Your English ability may also be subject to evaluation.
 Note: Some applicants may be exempted from the written examinations as a result of prior screening of their documentation.
 For details, please contact Machine and Intelligence educational affairs section.
 Contact point: Machine and Intelligence educational affairs officer Tel: 022-795-7030